russellmoss/manual_wedding_leads/manual_wedding_leads/README.md

+# Manual Wedding Lead Entry System

+This project is a React web application for manually entering WeddingPro and The Knot leads, integrated with Klaviyo and Zapier.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).